-Notes to the Consolidated Financial Statements For the Year Ended 30 June 2021
+Notes to the Consolidated Financial Statements For the Year Ended 30 June 2022

-I. REPORTING ENTITY
+1. REPORTING ENTITY

-Australian Mines Limited ("the Company") is a company domiciled in Australia.
-The address of the Company's registered office is Level 34, I Eagle Street, Brisbane, Queensland.
-The consolidated financial statements of the Company for the financial year ended 30 June 2021 comprise the Company and its subsidiaries (together referred to as the "Consolidated Group") and the Consolidated Group's interest in jointly controlled entities.
+Australian Mines Limited (the 'Company') is a company domiciled in Australia.
+The address of the Company's registered office is Level 34, 1 Eagle Street, Brisbane, Queensland.
+The consolidated financial statements of the Company for the financial year ended 30 June 2022 comprise the Company and its subsidiaries (together referred to as the 'Consolidated Group') and the Consolidated Group's interest in jointly controlled entities.

-The Consolidated Group is a for-profit entity and is primarily involved in the exploration for nickel, cobalt and scandium in Australia.
+The Consolidated Group is a for-profit entity and is primarily involved in the exploration for cobalt, nickel and scandium in Australia.

-The consolidated financial statements were authorised for issue by the Directors on 23 September 2021.
+The consolidated financial statements were authorised for issue by the directors on 29 September 2022.